marmelab/react-admin/docs/Validation.md

 ## Server-Side Validation

-Server-side validation is supported out of the box.
+Server-side validation is supported out of the box for `pessimistic` mode only.
 It requires that the dataProvider throws an error with the following shape:

 ```
 {